cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 It would be better to show "Auto-Play: OFF" initially (to be consistent with the unchecked "Auto-Play" checkbox).

+To make the variable names (for storing DOM objects) more meaningful, a good practice is to add a suffix to the variable names.
+For examples, `quoteEl`, `authorEl`, `newQuoteButton`.

 It seems that the leading `"` and `-` are for "styling" purpose.
 If we leave them in HTML code, it could make styling or changing the view easier.
-For example, a front-end developer will not need to edit any JS code to change the appearance.
+For example, a front-end developer can change the UI (the view) without editing any JS code.

 ### Image Carousel